Sylius/Sylius/adr/2022_03_31_specification_pattern_introduced.md

 * Good, because it is the simplest approach
 * Good, because it provides generic interface
-* Good, because we can use tagged_iterator in a simple way
+* Good, because we can use `tagged_iterator` in a simple way
 * Bad, because it lacks `OR` and `AND` abstraction
+* Bad, because Guard vote

 ## Decision Outcome

-Deciding on which option to choose I kinda decided to step back and think about how would User would like to use them.
+Before deciding on which option to choose I would like to step back and think about how would User use them.

-If we want to preserve `tagged_iterator` the solution will always be `AND` or `OR` operation only.
-In that case **attaching additional Specification will be user-friendly**, but more complex logic will require overriding/implementing Guard.

-Without `tagged_iterator` we could focus on building logic as a composite service and pass the built Specification to the constructor of the Guard.
-Building Specification will require some sort of Factory class.

 Let's say the user would like to change the Guard logic.
 What would be the simplest ways? - To override Guard service.
 Let's say the user would like to extend guard logic.
 What would be the simplest ways? - To create custom Specification, define it as a service and tag it.

+Preserving `tagged_iterator` results with solution being `AND` or `OR` operation only.
+In that case **attaching additional Specification will be user-friendly**, but more complex logic will require overriding/implementing Guard.

+Without `tagged_iterator` we could focus on building logic as a composite service and pass the built Specification to the constructor of the Guard.
+Building Specification will require some sort of Factory class.

 Option 2 is extension of Option 3 with logical operation moved to the `AND` and `OR` Specifications.

 Chosen option: **Option 2 - Tree-Based Iterator Specification**

-It provides a simple and clean Specification interface and will be user-friendly in time of change.